The Latest: State auditor to push new audit of JobsOhio

 Yost is a candidate for attorney general in November.
 He announced his plan Wednesday at an annual legislative preview forum sponsored by The Associated Press.

-Yost said he thinks the audit will show the agency is doing well but has room for improvement.
+Yost said he thinks the audit will show JobsOhio is doing well but has room for improvement.

 The announcement comes five years after Yost pursued access to JobsOhio's private books, clashing with fellow Republican Gov. John Kasich (KAY'-sik).

-Note: This story has been corrected to show that JobsOhio is a privatized economic development office, not an agency.